 - For example, breast abnormalities during a physical examination might be noticed by a family physician, internist, gynecologist, or nurse practitioner.
 Women themselves are frequently the first to detect abnormalities in their breasts.

-mammograms, as well as other imaging studies.
-Radiologists or surgeons often perform the procedure to obtain the breast tissue sample.
+- Radiologists are specialists in interpreting X-rays such as mammograms, as well as other imaging studies.
+Radiologists or surgeons often perform the procedure to obtain these breast tissue samples.

-- Anesthesiologists (specialists in administering anesthesia and monitoring a patient's vital signs) are sometimes necessary during surgical procedures.
+- Anesthesiologists (specialists in administering anesthesia and monitoring a patient's vital signs) are sometimes necessary during some surgical procedures.

 - Pathologists are physician specialists who examine and identify under a microscope the type of cells in the samples and determine whether or not cancer is present.